Term

 IFSA internships include real-world work experience, along with developing intercultural skills and experiences that are key to personal, academic, and professional success.
 Expect to devote a total of 120 hours working with your host organization, with supervision from your seminar instructor, coordinated by on-site IFSA team members.
 In addition, interns complete the International Internship Seminar for 3 U.S. semester credit hours.
 Internships are not remunerated.

-Students have interned at Chinese and international non-profits, corporations, and think-tanks that promote public or environmental health in Shanghai.
+Students have interned at Chinese and international non-profits, corporations, and think-tanks.

 Your goals are carefully considered, tailoring the placement process to ensure the best possible fit.
-Keep in mind that final placements depend on your skills, prior experience, and availability.
+Keep in mind that final placements depend on your skills (including Chinese language abilities), prior experience, and availability.
 Although every effort is made to match your placement with your preferred field or area of business, it can’t be guaranteed.
-Most internships are conducted in English.
-If you have had at least four semesters of Chinese language instruction, you can ask your IFSA Enrollment Counselor about opportunities to conduct your placement in Chinese.
+Internships are conducted in English and Chinese.
+Previous Chinese language experience or enrollment in a Chinese language class is strongly recommended.

 Application.
 After you submit your application, resume, and IFSA Internship Intent Form, an IFSA Enrollment Counselor and an on-site IFSA Team member will work with you to identify your professional strengths, review your goals, and refine your internship interests to establish a match.
 From there, you’ll have an interview with your potential internship host.
 You will be provided with tips and resources to prepare for your interview.